Herbertstown: Location

 Herbertstown is located in the south east of the county, 6 miles (N. E. by N.) from Bruff, on the road from Limerick city to Hospital.
 The village is split between two civil parishes: Kilcullane and Ballinard.
 Both parishes are in the barony of Smallcounty and in the district electoral division of Caherconlish.

-The western part of the village is in the civil parish of Kilcullane which contains 5 townlands: Herbertstown (O'Grady), Herbertstown (Powell), Ballinscoola, Kilcullane, and Gortnaskagh.
+The western part of the village, in the townland of Herbertstown (O'Grady), is in the civil parish of Kilcullane which contains 5 townlands: Herbertstown (O'Grady), Herbertstown (Powell), Ballinscoola, Kilcullane, and Gortnaskagh.

-The eastern part of the village is in the civil parish of Ballinard which contains 4 townlands: Ballinard (Baile an Aird), Ballyloundash (Baile Londáis), Cloghaviller (Cloch an Bhiolair meaning "the stone (structure) of the watercress"), and Rootiagh (Ruaiteach).
+The eastern and main part of the village, in the townland of Ballinard, is in the civil parish of Ballinard which contains 4 townlands: Ballinard (Baile an Aird), Ballyloundash (Baile Londáis), Cloghaviller (Cloch an Bhiolair meaning "the stone (structure) of the watercress"), and Rootiagh (Ruaiteach).

 The River Camogue (a tributary of the River Maigue) flows to the west of the village, parallel to the main street.
 The land in between is liable to flooding.

 History

 Ancient history

 The present barony of Smallcounty (or Small County) was the ancient Deis-Beg.
 In this district is the hill now called Knockainy (with the village of Knockainy at its foot), formerly called Ainè, or Ainè-Clich, from the territory of Cliach or Ara-Cliach, which lay round the hill.

 The main clans in the barony were: